HoloViews elements like the

 Scatter points illustrated in the Introduction contain two types of information:

 - Your data, in as close to its original form as possible, so that it can be analyzed and accessed as you see fit.

 - Metadata specifying what your data is, which allows HoloViews to construct an appropriate visual representation for it.

 - The endless details that one might want to tweak about the visual representation, such as line widths, colors, fonts, and spacing.

 HoloViews is designed to let you work naturally with the meaningful features of your data, while making it simple to adjust the display details separately using the Options system.
 Among many other benefits, this separation of content from presentation simplifies your data analysis workflow, and makes it independent of any particular plotting backend.

-This dataset contains the spike times (in milliseconds) for each detected spike event in this five-second recording, along with a spiking frequency (in Hertz, averaging over a rolling 200 millisecond window).
+This dataset contains the spike times (in milliseconds) for each detected spike event in this five-second recording, along with a spiking frequency in Hertz (spikes per second), averaged over a rolling 200 millisecond window.
 We will now declare

 Notice that the representation for this object is purely textual; so far we have not yet loaded any plotting system for HoloViews, and so all you can see is a description of the data stored in the elements.